codingkapoor/parser-playground/README.md

 2. Access `index-dev.html` on your browser to launch the app

 ## Deploy
 1. To generate fully optimized version of the javascript file execute the following command from Scala.js sbt plugin.
-The target file is generated under `js/target/scala-2.12` directory.
-Note that this can take a while on a larger project (tens of seconds), which is why we typically don’t use fullOptJS during development.
+The javascript file is generated as `js/target/scala-2.12/simple-arithmetic-parser-opt.js`.
+Note that this can take a while on a larger project, which is why we typically use `fastOptJS` during development.

   ```
   $ sbt> fullOptJS